redwoodjs/redwoodjs-com-archive/docs/deploy.md

 ### Netlify Complete Deploy Walkthrough
 For the complete deployment process on Netlify, see the [Tutorial Deployment section](https://redwoodjs.com/tutorial/deployment).

+## Flightcontrol Deploy

+[Flightcontrol](https://www.flightcontrol.dev?ref=redwood) is a new platform that makes AWS as easy as Heroku or Netlify but still lets you pop the hood and leverage the raw power of AWS if you need.
+It supports servers, static sites, and databases which makes it a perfect fit for hosting scalable Redwood apps.

+### Flightcontrol tl;dr Deploy

+If you simply want to experience the Flightcontrol deployment process, including a Postgres or MySQL database, you can do the following:

+1. create a new redwood project: `yarn create redwood-app ./flightcontrol-deploy`
+2. after your `flightcontrol-deploy` project installation is complete, init git, commit, and add it as a new repo to GitHub or GitLab
+3. run the command `yarn rw setup deploy flightcontrol`.

 ## Render Deploy
 Render is a unified cloud to build and run all your apps and websites with free SSL, a global CDN, private networks and auto deploys from Git — **database included**!